chaoticgd/wrench/docs/format_spec.md

 	- unknown_4c, unknown_50 and unknown_54 are now "unknown_colour".
 	- unknown_58 was removed (it is now treated as padding).
 - The tie_ambient_rgbas array has been removed.
 Tie ambient RGBA buffers are now stored in the "ambient_rgbas" field of tie instances.

+### Version 7

+- The primary.bin file has been removed.
+Its data has been split up into multiple different files.
+- Tfrags, occlusion data, sky data, mobies, ties, shrubs, particle definitions, sound remapping data, transition textures, and ratchet animation sequences are now stored as binary data in their own files.
+- Collision is now stored in a high-level COLLADA file.
+- Mobies are written out as COLLADA files.
+- Textures are written out as paletted PNG files.
+- Probably a ton of stuff I forgot.